Heart Rate Zones Calculator

 How is maximum heart rate calculated?

-What is the best zone for fat burning?
+What is the best heart rate zone for fat burning?

 How do I measure my resting heart rate?